 Which Stores Offer the Lowest Prices for Organic Food?

 But buying organic means paying a lot more for food.
-The market basket we used to shop local grocery chains and stores included 25 fresh produce and 33 meat and dairy products.
-When we survey stores for their prices for produce, meat, and many of our dairy items at grocery stores, we seek the lowest-priced items available, which often are non-organic products.
-But when we looked for organic-only options, we found striking price differences: Overall, organic products cost 63 percent more than their non-organic counterparts.
+The market basket we used to shop local grocery chains and stores included 25 fresh produce and 37 meat and dairy products.
+When we survey stores for their prices for produce, meat, and many of our dairy items, we seek the lowest-priced items available, which often are nonorganic products.
+But when we looked for organic-only options, we found striking price differences: Overall, we found organic products at local grocery stores cost 63 percent more than their nonorganic counterparts.

-The figure below indicates how the Delaware Valley area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
-The $92 score in the produce column for MOM’s Organic Market means that its prices at the store we surveyed for organic produce were about eight percent cheaper than the average prices for comparable organic produce items at all stores we surveyed.
-The $103 score for Whole Foods means that its prices for organic produce were about three percent higher than average.
+The table below indicates how the Delaware Valley area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
+The $94 score in the organic produce column for Whole Foods means that its prices at the store we surveyed for organic produce were about six percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
+The $112 score for Acme means that its prices for organic produce were about 12 percent higher than average.

 Want info on locally grown food sources?
 The nonprofit LocalHarvest.org offers a fantastic online database of searchable listings of farmers’ markets, CSAs, farm stands, groceries, and restaurants.